How to Utilize Travel Rewards for Free TravelJun 22, 2022

 I first learned about the concept of FI through being introduced to travel hacking with travel rewards by the husband of one of my previous PA coworkers and friend.
 If it weren’t for my learning about travel hacking, I wouldn’t have discovered the concept of financial independence at the time.
 Not only would my blog, podcast, and business not exist, but my husband and I may still have not been very intentional with our money over the past couple of years.

 Travel is one area of spending that I do not plan on ever eliminating since I enjoy it too much.
 So instead of eliminating it, I recently started using travel hacking to help keep costs low!
-If you would like to sign up for any of these credit cards that were mentioned, I sincerely hope that you consider doing so by applying through one of the links found here for the correlating credit card.
-I highly hope some of you are able to take advantage of the Chase Sapphire Preferred sign up bonus of 100,000 points, as this is the largest that has been for this card, and we do not know when the offer will end.
-Sometimes it is only for a few weeks, so if you’re planning on this card, try not to wait too long.
+If you would like to sign up for any of these credit cards that were mentioned, I sincerely hope that you consider doing so by applying through one of the links in this post for the correlating credit card.

 Please reach out to me if you have questions.
 You could either send a message through Instagram @pathefiway, or join the private PA the FI Way Facebook group, and send me a DM.
 Otherwise, you can contact me through the website if you prefer.